Hezbollah

 Since the 1990s, Hezbollah has grown into a significant political force in Lebanon.
 The group operates a vast social services network, including schools and hospitals, and runs a satellite TV station, Al-Manar.
 Politically, Hezbollah's Loyalty to the Resistance Bloc holds 15 seats in the Lebanese Parliament, making it a powerful player in Lebanon's government.
 However, the group's influence has led to growing domestic criticism.
 Following the 2020 Beirut port explosion, Hezbollah was accused of obstructing efforts to hold those responsible accountable, contributing to a decline in public trust.
 A 2024 Arab Barometer survey found that 55% of Lebanese have "no trust at all" in Hezbollah, although it remains popular among the Shia population.

 Despite calls for disarmament under United Nations Security Council resolutions, Hezbollah has expanded its military capabilities.
 Its armed wing is now considered stronger than the Lebanese Armed Forces, making it one of the most powerful non-state actors in the world.
 Hezbollah leader Hassan Nasrallah declared in 2021 that the group had 100,000 fighters.
-Hezbollah has been involved in several high-profile attacks; it is believed to be responsible for the bombing of the US embassy and the American and French barracks bombings in Beirut in 1983, as well as later attacks, including bombings and hijackings.
-While Hezbollah has been regarded as a resistance movement by some scholars, the entire organization, or its military wing alone, has been designated as a terrorist group by over 20 countries, including most Western countries.
-Provided by Wikipedia
+Hezbollah has been involved in several high-profile attacks; it is believed to be responsible for the bombing of the US embassy and the American and French barracks bombings in Beirut in 1983, the assassination of Rafic Hariri in 2005, as well as later attacks, including bombings and hijackings.
+While Hezbollah has been regarded as a resistance movement by some scholars, the entire organization, or its military wing alone, has been designated as a terrorist group by at least 26 countries, as of October 2020, including most Western countries.